Blogging is not easy – even if the really good bloggers make it look easy.

 I’ve been careful to only add the Facebook groups I will really use.

-So, my advice – research and ask other bloggers before wasting valuable time upfront on every free e-book and webinar that you can get your hands on, and don’t start any challenges where you can’t see the entire plan in advance.
+So, my advice – research and ask other bloggers before wasting valuable time upfront on every free e-book and webinar that you can get your hands on, and don’t start acting on any long email challenges until you finish reading all of the emails.